Resources for Starting a Business

 Naming your business is NOT one of the first steps even though you are probably trying to name it now anyway.
 There is too much to consider before you name it.

-You want clarity of your key audience, your offerings, your mission, your values, etc., before you name it.
+You want clarity of your key audience, how they describe their concerns, what you’re offering, what are your values, etc., before you name it.
 (That’s what a business coach can help you with.)

 Good Business Startup Books